Updated: May 3, 2026

 What's Trending Right Now

 New openings, viral moments, and the spots dominating social media in North York's sushi scene.
-Verified February 2026.
+Operating status verified against Google Places API on May 3, 2026.

 New Opening